-Creating and Deleting Virtual Disks on Cluster-enabled Controllers

-If you are using a PERC 3/DC, 4/DC, or 4e/DC controller in a cluster configuration, you must shut down and power off the other systems in the cluster before creating or deleting the virtual disk.
-The following procedure describes the sequence of actions required to create or delete a virtual disk from a cluster-enabled controller.
+Creating and Deleting Virtual Disks on Cluster-enabled Controllers creating or deleting the virtual disk.
+The following procedure describes the sequence of actions required to create or delete a virtual disk from a clusterenabled controller.
 For the purposes of this procedure, the system on which you are creating or deleting the virtual disk is identified as system A and the other system in the cluster is identified as system B.